 Vazquez, J.A., and Ort, M.H., 2006, Facies variation of eruption units produced by the passage of single pyroclastic surge currents, Hopi Buttes volcanic field, USA; Journal of Volcanology and Geothermal Research, 154:222в36.

 Duffield, W., Riggs, N., Kaufman, D., Champion, D., Fenton, C., Forman, S., McIntosh, W., Hereford, R., Plescia, J., and Ort, M., 2006, Multiple constraints on the age of a Pleistocene lava dam across the Little Colorado River at Grand Falls, Arizona; Geological Society of America Bulletin, 118:421-429.

 Ort, M.H., Anderson, D.E., and Ostergren, D.M., 2006, Integrating Policy and Land Management Issues into a Natural Sciences Education: Teaching Environmental Sciences on the lower San Juan River, Utah, Journal of Geoscience Education, v.
 53, p.
 116-122.

 I have a spinner magnetometer and an AF demagnetizer, which my students and I use for standard paleomagnetic studies and secular variation studies of volcanic deposits, which is especially useful for dating young volcanic units.
-Currently, we are dating some Holocene flows in the Southwestern USA using secular variation.
 I also have an AGICO Kappabridge KLY-4 on long-term loan that we use for anisotropy of magnetic susceptibility studies.
-I have a student studying the emplacement dynamics in a dike complex in the Hopi Buttes using this technique and several undergraduate students have carried out theses using this instrument.

-The home page, where you can find information on the academic programs, is
+The SES home page, where you can find information on the academic programs, is